 Many of us have felt it: There's someone on our minds, and even though they don't feel the same way, we still feel the desire to build a relationship.
 Loving someone you can't have can take a toll on your mental health, and longing to be with them can be heart-wrenching.
 This type of emotional turmoil can feel unrelenting at times.

-But while you may feel like all hope is lost, it's important to remember that this person, ultimately, only plays a small role in the timeline of your life.
-Even if you're in love with someone you can't have, there are plenty of ways to work with your brain—not against it—to stop loving them.
+While you may feel like all hope is lost, it's important to remember that this person only plays a small role in the timeline of your life.
+Even if you're in love with someone you can't have, there are plenty of ways to work with your brain—not against it—to move forward.

-Below, read on to learn five ways to get past unrequited love (and how to move on the right way) from experts Jeremy Nicholson and Chloe Carmichael.
+Here, experts Jeremy Nicholson and Chloe Carmichael share five ways to get past unrequited love and how to move on the right way.

 Meet the Expert

 When you love someone you can't have, it's common to bury your feelings in an effort to avoid the painful realities of your situation.
 It may seem easier to push these feelings of grief away, but working through loss is an important step to get past the longing.
 "Sometimes we feel unrequited love because the potential partner seems so attractive and valuable to us," says Nicholson.
 "Other times, we feel unrequited love because we think an actual relationship might be possible, although not assured.
 This can happen when there is a friendship with mixed signals—or we misconstrue the interest of someone else."